History of Memphis, Tennessee: Population change

 In 1970, the Census Bureau reported Memphis' population as 60.8% white and 38.9% black.
 Suburbanization was attracting wealthier residents to newer housing outside the city.
 After the riots and court-ordered busing in 1973 to achieve desegregation of public schools, "about 40,000 of the system's 71,000 white students abandon[ed] the system in four years".
-The city now has a majority-black population; the larger metropolitan area is narrowly majority white.
+The city and metropolitan area now both have majority-black populations.

 Memphis is well known for its cultural contributions to the identity of the American South.
 Many renowned musicians grew up in and around Memphis and moved to Chicago and other areas from the Mississippi Delta, carrying their music with them to influence other cities and listeners over radio airwaves.
 These included such musical greats as Elvis Presley, Jerry Lee Lewis, Muddy Waters, Carl Perkins, Johnny Cash, Robert Johnson, W. C. Handy, B.B.
 King, Howlin' Wolf, Isaac Hayes, Booker T. Jones, Eric Gales, Al Green, Alex Chilton, Justin Timberlake, Three 6 Mafia, the Sylvers, Jay Reatard, Zach Myers, and many others.
 Aretha Franklin was born in Memphis.